ChristanWilbert/jobQuest/README.md

 The app can also help immigrants who have just moved into new countries find the on demand careers in the area.
 It also would boost the economy by reducing unemployment when more and more people find better suited careers paths to them.

+How to install the app:
+Step 1: Get cloning link from Github.
+Step 2: Open Android Studio.
+Step 3: Goto File-> New-> Project from version control.
+Step 4: Within the Repository URL tab, paste the URL you copied from Github and press Clone button.